DPA (GDPR)

 10.1 Except for the changes made by this DPA, the Agreement remains unchanged and in full force and effect.
 Without prejudice to the generality of clause 5 of the Standard Contractual Clauses, in the event of any conflict between the Agreement, this DPA and the Standard Contractual Clauses, the following order of precedence shall apply:

-• (a) The Standard Contractual Clauses (or, with respect to transfers of Customer Personal Data subject to the UK GDPR, the Standard Contractual Clauses as amended by clause 3.3).
+• (a) The Standard Contractual Clauses (or, with respect to transfers of Customer Personal Data subject to the UK GDPR or Swiss Data Protection Laws, the Standard Contractual Clauses as amended by Schedule 5).

 • (b) The main body of this DPA.